farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Detailed Disposition

 To avoid getting too complicated, `disposition` is either positive, negative or neutral.
-It'd be possible to allow a range of values for `disposition`, for example from -4 to +4, to allow more nuance for given `supporting details`.
+It'd be possible to allow a range of values for `disposition` (for example from -4 to +4) to allow more nuance on given `supporting details`.
 If using this approach, you'd probably want to allow players to gain progress and danger more quickly, and only treat >+2 / <-2 as “positive” / “negative” for purposes of changing effect or position on rolls.

 ## Combining with other Rules